Aluminum Beam Capacity Calculator

 • Strong: Despite its lightweight nature, aluminum is strong and durable, making it suitable for use in a variety of applications.

 • Versatile: Aluminum can be easily shaped and extruded into a wide range of forms and sizes, making it suitable for a variety of design applications.
-Particularly when working with glass installation
+Particularly when working with glass installation.

-What are the Disadvantages of Aluminimum Designs?
+What are the disadvantages of Aluminum?

 • Expensive: Aluminum can be more expensive than other materials, such as steel.
 However, this depends on the application and sometimes the benefits listed above can offset some of additional cost of using this material.